Skip navigation

 Why study this course?

-• Top 5 for bioengineering and biomedical engineering - as rated by The Times and Sunday Times Good University Guide 2024.
-We're also one of the longest-running biomedical engineering departments in the country.
+• 4th in the UK for bioengineering and biomedical engineering: Ranked in the top 5 for bioengineering and biomedical engineering subject (The Times and Sunday Times Good University Guide 2025), we are also proud to be one of the longest-running biomedical engineering departments in the country, with a strong legacy of excellence in the field.

-• Wide choice of specialisms - from your second year you can choose between four specialisms: Biomedical Engineering, Medical Devices and Systems, Biomaterials Science and Tissue Engineering, or Biomanufacturing.
+• Broad choice of specialisms: From your second year you can choose between four specialisms: Biomedical Engineering, Medical Devices and Systems, Biomaterials Science and Tissue Engineering, or Biomanufacturing.
+This flexibility allows you to tailor your degree to your interests and career goals.

 How to apply